Melina-1720/Melina-1720/README.md

 https://www.youtube.com/watch?v=7fJ_bGO4FRU

+# Credits
-# Credits1.
-My Lab Prof for helping with the code as it wasn't working
+1. My Lab Prof for helping with the code as it wasn't working
-.
-My Dad for helping setup the Arduino to the dart board
+2. My Dad for helping setup the Arduino to the dart board
 3. The video that gave the idea https://www.youtube.com/watch?v=7fJ_bGO4FRU